What is this medication?

 What if I miss a dose?

-What may interact with this medicine?
+What may interact with this medication?

-Do not take this medicine with any of the following medications:
+Do not take this medication with any of the following medications:

-This medicine may also interact with the following medications:
+This medication may also interact with the following medications:

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

 What should I watch for while using this medication?

 Visit your care team for regular checks on your progress.
 Tell your care team if your symptoms do not start to get better or if they get worse.

 You may get drowsy or dizzy.
 Do not drive, use machinery, or do anything that needs mental alertness until you know how this medication affects you.
 Do not stand up or sit up quickly, especially if you are an older patient.
 Alcohol may interfere with the effects of this medication.
 Avoid alcoholic drinks.